No decision on Deep Rock Tunnel trial location

 FORT WAYNE, Ind.
 (WANE) — There was no decision on whether or not the lawsuit surrounding a man injured during an explosion while working on Fort Wayne’s Deep Rock Tunnel project will be moved out of the county.

-Monday, attorney’s met in front of an Allen County judge to argue why the court case should or shouldn’t be moved out of the county.
-Those in attendance included the party’s attorney and members of the media.
+Monday, attorneys met in front of an Allen County judge to argue why the court case should or shouldn’t be moved out of the county.

-Shambaugh and Son’s attorney argued that its client would not receive a fair trial if they were to stay in the county due to the ‘extensive’ media coverage surrounding the incident.
-He stated that due to the coverage it will be hard to find residents that did not carry a bias toward the case.
-They also stated that the company was not the manufacture of the machinery which they claimed was published in an article.
+Shambaugh & Son’s attorney argued that its client would not receive a fair trial if proceedings were to stay in the county due to the ‘extensive’ media coverage surrounding the incident.
+He said that due to the coverage, it will be hard to find residents that did not carry a bias toward the case.
+He also argued that the company was not the manufacturer of the machinery.

-Tompkins’ attorney argued that the statements made in the articles were facts.
-He also argued that the case should stay in Allen County due to the fact the plaintiffs reside in Allen and would be difficult for Tompkins, in his current condition to attend a hearing in another county.
+Tompkins’ attorney argued that the statements made in media reports were facts.
+He also argued that the case should stay in Allen County due to the fact the plaintiffs reside in Allen County and it would be difficult for Tompkins, in his current condition, to attend a hearing in another county.

 The attorney for Herrenknecht Tunnelling Systems was impartial to the move.

-Attorney’s for all parties had no disagreement that Tompkins obtained injuries and the seriousness of those injuries.
+Attorneys for all parties had no disagreement that Tompkins suffered injuries and the seriousness of those injuries.

 Also not listed in the lawsuit is the city of Fort Wayne.